trustedinformationpartners/services/docs/timestamp_creation_service.md

    - Creates opportunities for integration into industry-specific workflows, such as contract management or medical recordkeeping.

 ### 3. **Integration with Emerging Technologies**
+   - Offers potential for integration with blockchain systems, IoT devices, and AI-based verification mechanisms.
+   - Enables new markets by combining timestamping services with innovative technology platforms.

+---